 Mar didn’t know about the Atlas being listed in the Green Book.

 “It pleased me,” says Mar.
 “I’m an old civil-rights crusader, very involved in the Asian-American community.”

-For blacks traveling to other parts of Washington State, the guide book had considerably fewer choices.
+For Black people traveling to other parts of Washington State, the guide book had considerably fewer choices.

 In the 1949 edition, Everett had three “tourist homes.”
 Tacoma had one hotel, one restaurant and three tourist homes.

 By 1959, the listings had expanded to include Spokane with one hotel, Bellingham with two and Yakima with two commercial lodgings.

 For African Americans, cross-country travel without the Green Book could be difficult, if not perilous.

 Esther Mumford, 78, remembers taking a road trip around 1962 from Seattle to Louisiana with her aunt and uncle, and a young man who was stationed at Fort Lewis who was going to visit family.
 The route took them from Seattle to Oregon, California and then east.

 “They didn’t stop driving.
 There wasn’t any place we could have stayed.
 We gassed up, got food at a drive-in place and kept going.
 We carried our own water,” says Mumford, one of the founding members of the Black Heritage Society of Washington, who lives in the Mount Baker area.